-So as Elise Bryant, one of my favorite union organizers has said, 'We did not come this far to go back now.'
-And you can damn well bet I'm not going to go back now either.
+So as Elise Bryant, one of my favorite union organizers has said, 'we did not come this far to go back now' and you can damn well bet I'm not going to go back now either.
 But I must say farewell.
 Here and now.
 Because we are all going to be leaving and going back to our respective districts.
 And although I have a lot of loose ends and task forces and work to do before the end, I won't be back on this floor next session.

-Since I was sworn into my original House seat in December of 1994, it makes it even 30 years.
+Since I was sworn into my original house seat in December of 1994, it makes it even 30 years.
 And they were very good years.

 Thank you all so very much.
 Thank you Mr. President."

-The Senate rose in recognition and congratulations of Senator Keiser and her many years of notable service.
+The Senate rose in applause to thank Senator Keiser for her many years of service.

-At 12:32 p.m., on motion of Senator Pedersen, the Senate was declared to be at ease subject to the call of the President for the purposes of a lunch break and caucuses.
+At 12:32 p.m., on motion of Senator Pedersen, the Senate was declared to be at ease subject to the call of the President for the purpose of lunch and caucus.

-Senator Warnick announced a meeting of the Republican Caucus at 1:15 p.m.
+Senator Hasegawa announced a meeting of the Democratic Caucus.

-Senator Hasegawa announced a meeting of the Democratic Caucus at 1:15 p.m.
+Senator Warnick announced a meeting of the Republican Caucus.